The Good and Bad of Teaching in Shanghai, China

-Shanghai is an exciting, vibrant international city that’s often people’s first choice when they decide to teach in China.
-But despite all the amazing things about this city, it isn’t for everyone.
-Some people have different needs and preferences when it comes to the city they live in, and sometimes another city will just suit you better.
-But you won’t know that unless you know about all the good and the bad that you’ll experience when you teach in China, Shanghai.
+Shanghai is an exciting, vibrant international city that is often people’s first choice when they decide to teach in China.
+But despite all the amazing things happening here, Shanghai isn’t for everyone.
+Some people have different needs and preferences when it comes to the city they live in, and sometimes another city will suit you better.
+Let’s have a look at some of the good and bad of teaching in Shanghai.

 The Bad Things About Teaching in Shanghai

-You’ll find crowds almost everywhere you go when you live in Shanghai.
+You’ll find crowds almost everywhere you go in Shanghai.
 This is a city of over 24 million, with tourists and visitors flying in and out every day.
 So, you might struggle to find a quiet corner, or get frustrated by the lines at the supermarket.
-This is just part of the experience, and it can be a constant annoyance.
+This is part of the Shanghai experience.

-You can get anything in Shanghai and that’s one of its benefits, but it’s also one of the bad things about the city.
-Shanghai has a strong international culture, which means that the original Chinese culture, architecture, and influences are a little diluted.
+You can get anything in Shanghai and that’s both good and bad.
+Shanghai has a strong international culture, which means that the original Chinese culture, architecture, and influences are diluted.
 When you’re walking the streets of this city, you could be almost anywhere, and that’s a problem if you want to experience a slice of China’s authentic culture.
+The international aspect does make it easier to adapt to.

 Pollution doesn’t only come in one form.
 The noise in Shanghai can be overwhelming.
 Between the rumble of cars and trucks, the car horns, and the hum of crowds, the noise is almost constant.
 And on festival days, you can add the crack of firecrackers to the general din.
 If you like a bit of quiet, this is probably not the place for you.